Lightstreamer/Lightstreamer-kafka-connector/README.md

 `[templateName1]:[template1];[templateName2]:[template2];...;[templateNameN]:[templateN]`

-where the `[templateX]` configures the item template `[templaeName]` defining the general format of the items the Lightstremer clients must subscribe to to receive udpdates.
+where the `[templateX]` configures the item template `[templateName]` defining the general format of the items the Lightstreamer clients must subscribe to to receive updates.

 A template is specified in the form: